Buying a property in Portugal after Brexit

 What will healthcare be like for expats in Portugal after Brexit?

-If a deal akin to the Withdrawal Agreement goes through, then you’ll have an implementation period where you can continue with the same rights as before.
+If the Withdrawal Agreement goes through, then you’ll have an implementation period where you can continue with the same rights as before.
 Afterwards, it seems highly likely that a deal will be agreed for expats, as the Portuguese Foreign Ministry has already been announcing plans to encourage the continued growth of foreign residents.

 Can I buy a holiday home in Portugal after Brexit?